LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention: Experiment

 \subsection{Instruction-following Evaluation}

-\paragraph{Settings.} Following Stanford Alpaca~\cite{alpaca}, we utilize 52K instruction-following data for training, which is extended from 175 instruction-output pairs~\cite{selfinstruct}.
+\paragraph{Settings.} Following Stanford Alpaca~\citep{alpaca}, we utilize 52K instruction-following data for training.
 We fine-tune LLaMA-Adapter on 8 A100 GPUs for 5 epochs.
 The warmup epochs, batch size, learning rate, and weight decay are set to 2, 64, 0.009, and 0.02, respectively.
 By default, we utilize the pre-trained LLaMA model with 7B parameters and $N=32$ transformer layers.
 We adopt a prompt length $K=10$ and insert the adaption prompts into the last $L=30$ layers.
-In the generation stage, we adopt \textit{top-p} sampling~\cite{top_p_sample} as the default decoding method with a temperature $0.1$ and a $\textit{top-p}=0.75$.
-For quantitative evaluation~\cite{vicuna2023}, we ask GPT-4~\cite{OpenAI2023GPT4TR} to assess the response quality of instruction-following models on 80 questions.
-Since we observed that GPT-4 has a preference to give higher scores to the first response in comparison, we also switch the position of two responses, resulting in a total of 160 evaluation items.
+For quantitative results, we compare with methods both trained by the 52K instruction data, Alpaca~\citep{alpaca} and Alpaca-LoRA~\citep{alpaca_lora}, and evaluate with one widely adopted schemes, GPT-4 evaluating benchmark~\citep{vicuna2023}.
+It adopts GPT-4~\citep{OpenAI2023GPT4TR} to assess the quality of two compared responses from different models on 80 questions.

-\paragraph{Performance.} We compare the generated responses of LLaMA-Adapter and Alpaca~\cite{alpaca} in Figure~\ref{tab:instruction_comparisons_short}, and report the quantitative results in Figure~\ref{fig:quantitative_comparison}.
-Please refer to Supplementary Material for a full comparison with Alpaca-LoRA~\cite{alpaca_lora}, GPT-3~\cite{brown2020language}, and LLaMA-I~\cite{touvron2023llama}.
-For different kinds of instructions in Figure~\ref{tab:instruction_comparisons_short}, our approach can output reasonable responses comparable to the fully fine-tuned Alpaca, including question answering, language translation, and code generation.
-For the GPT-4 evaluation in Figure~\ref{fig:quantitative_comparison}, LLaMA-Adapter obtains more `win' compared to Alpaca and Alpaca-LoRA.
-This fully demonstrates the effectiveness of our adapters with zero-initialized attention mechanisms.
+\paragraph{Performance.} We first show some generated responses of LLaMA-Adapter and Alpaca in Figure~\ref{tab:instruction_comparisons_short}.
+For different kinds of instructions, our approach can output reasonable responses comparable to the fully fine-tuned Alpaca, including question answering, language translation, and code generation.
+Please refer to the Appendix for a full comparison with Alpaca-LoRA, GPT-3~\citep{brown2020language}, and LLaMA-I~\citep{touvron2023llama}.
+For GPT-4 assessment in Figure~\ref{fig:quantitative_comparison}, LLaMA-Adapter obtains more `win' compared to Alpaca and Alpaca-LoRA, respectively.
+This fully demonstrates the effectiveness of our adaption method with zero-initialized attention mechanisms.